 Although famous for its harbour and maritime roots, it's still a bit of secret that Auckland has some fantastic beaches, too.
-While it's great to sit amongst all the yachts with a glass of wine, or cruise out into the harbour with the wind rushing through your hair, sometimes you just want to get 'in it'.
 For golden sand, dramatic cliffs, and waters to suit everyone from paddlers and waders to strong swimmers and surfers, take some time out to explore Auckland's awesome coastline.
-Spend a day catching the rays and winding down after the excesses of city life.

 The nearest beach to the CBD, east along Tamaki Drive, Okahu Bay is a pleasant area of flat grassland, bordered by 400m of beach with a gentle slope under the water.
 There's a playground, playing field, and public toilets, and the beach stretches all the way round to Kelly Tarlton's Underwater World, so it's ideal to combine the two trips.

 The next bay along from Okahu, Mission Bay is a popular seaside suburb with an infrastructure that includes lots of cafes, bars and shops up on Tamaki Drive.
 There's a park, water fountain, walkways and, of course, lovely golden sand.
 The beach is patrolled in summer, and the water's the perfect temperature for a lunchtime dip.
 The cafe, in the grounds of the historic Mission House, is well worth a visit, too.
 View Mission Bay Video.